-As simple as LiquidAider is to install and use, LiquidAider is a complex integration of custom molded parts, electronics on custom PCBs, and custom software.
+As simple as LiquidAider is to install and use, LiquidAider is a complex integration of custom molded parts, electronics, custom PCBs, proprietary wireless protocol, and custom firmware.

-The handlebar button is encoded with a unique wireless identification address in the 2.4GHz wireless spectrum.
-While pairing the handlebar button and pump, this unique sequence is adopted by the pump electronics.
+The handlebar button and pump share a unique wireless identification address in the 2.4GHz wireless spectrum.
 This is why your handlebar button can never cause another unpaired LiquidAider pump to operate by accident.
 Multiple pumps can be paired to one handlebar button and they can be re-paired to other handlebar buttons as desired.
 You cannot accidentally unpair the handlebar button from a pump.

 The handlebar button electronics monitors battery charge level.
-If the button battery is at 25% capacity you still have a month of heavy use, and the top LED on the button will flash.
-If the pump is at 25% capacity, you have a day of heavy use and the bottom LED will flash.
+If the button battery is at 25% capacity you still have about 2 - 3 months of heavy use, and the top LED on the button will flash.
+If the pump is at 25% capacity, you have 10 liters of pumping and the bottom LED will flash.
 There is also a visual charge indicator on the pump battery.

 The handlebar button is used to set the operational mode of the pump.
 Operations mode is either "momentary" so the pump operates as long as the handlebar button is pressed.
 Or "Burst mode" so you can set a 2, 3, or 4 second burst.
 In burst mode, just blip the handlebar button and water squirts for 2, 3, or 4 seconds.

 The electronics ensure that outside RF interference is never a problem.
 LiquidAider will not cause interference with other sensitive electronics or transmitters.
 Rest assured that score-keeping devices, radio equipment, GPS, and other wireless devices and instrumentation will not be affected by LiquidAider.
-We are FCC tested and certified, IC tested and certified, and CE tested and certified.
+We are FCC, IC, and CE tested and certified.

-The firmware on the custom PCBs contains custom software that dictates how LiquidAider functions.
-The software contains anti-flood protection to ensure LiquidAider never malfunctions and floods the rider.
+The firmware on the custom PCBs dictates how LiquidAider functions.
+The firmware contains anti-flood protection to ensure LiquidAider never malfunctions and floods the rider.
 The firmware provides signal redundancy to ensure RF packet loss does not impact performance.

-Because LiquidAider is solid state and software driven, there are no relays or electro-mechanical parts to wear out or break.
-Also because it is software driven, if you have a specialized feature request, we can work with you to enable that feature.
+Because LiquidAider is solid state there are no relays or electro-mechanical parts to wear out or break.

 LiquidAider has been in development and testing since 2015.
-Our patent was awarded in January 2019 from a provisional filed in 2016.
+Our patent was awarded in January 2019.
 Other patents are pending.